-Air France pilots on September 15 launched a week-long strike, forcing the airline to cancel 52 percent of its flights.
+Air France pilots on Saturday voted to continue striking until at least Friday, extending by another five days a walkout that has forced the airline to cancel more than half its flights over the past week.
 The point of contention centers on Air France’s stated plans to shift more capacity to its low-fare Transavia subsidiary, whose pilots work for significantly less pay than those of the main airline.

 Malaysian Airlines has confirmed that one of its Boeing 777s has crashed in eastern Ukraine, about 31 miles from the border with Russia.
 Flight MH17 was en route from Amsterdam to Kuala Lumpur with 280 passengers and 15 crew on board.
 According to Ukrainian air traffic controllers, they lost contact with the aircraft at around 14.15 UTC almost 20 miles from the waypoint at Tamak.